Slow Cooker Turkey with No-Fuss Gravy

 - Stir in the flour and cook for 2-3 minutes until the flour coating the veggies turns golden.
 Whisk in 1 cup of the broth, working to smooth out any lumps as it cooks and thickens.
 Stir in the remaining broth and water.
 Add the thyme and bay leaves.

-- Pour the mixture into the slow cooker.
-Season the turkey breast all over with salt and pepper (see the note above about how much salt to use).
-Place the turkey in the slow cooker (breast side down).
-Cover and cook on low for 5-7 hours until the internal temperature of the turkey breast reaches 165 degrees.
+- Cover the slow cooker and cook on low for 5-7 hours until the internal temperature of the turkey breast reaches at least 165 degrees.

 - Carefully transfer the turkey breast to a cutting board (or 9X13-inch pan to catch any juices), tent with foil and let rest while preparing the gravy.